-COVERAGE: Applies if respondent has never had paid work
+COVERAGE:Applies if respondent has never had paid workNOTES:New for JM12

 INDUSTRY CONVERSION VARIABLE

 The SIC 2007 industry coding frame has been introduced to replace the existing SIC 1992 version.
 In order to maintain some continuity the following variables are available to convert SIC92 codes to SIC2007 codes.